farism/react-mori-proptypes/README.md

 PropType validators that work with [Mori.js](http://swannodette.github.io/mori/).

 ## About
 This package was inspired by [react-immutable-proptypes](https://github.com/HurricaneJames/react-immutable-proptypes), which I had used often.
 Striving to become more FRP, I have switched to using [mori.js](http://swannodette.github.io/mori/) for my immutable needs.
-I could not find a similar package for validating propTypes with mori data structures, so I used `reat-immutable-proptypes` as a base for this project.
+I could not find a similar package for validating propTypes with mori data structures, so created this package and used `react-immutable-proptypes` as a base.

 ## Getting Started
 ### Install